ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 ## Overview

 Capacitor is the cross-platform native runtime that allows us to run our Ionic Framework application across iOS, Android, and the web with the same code base.
-As part of initializing our application through the Ionic CLI, our project is already configured to use Capacitor; as a reminder, the Ionic CLI wraps the Capacitor command line.
+As part of initializing our application through the Ionic CLI, our project is already configured to use Capacitor.
+As a reminder, the Ionic CLI wraps the Capacitor command line.

 We will add both iOS and Android platforms to our application.
 Note that this will add the Android Studio and Xcode projects to source control.
 This allows us to easily edit native configuration and add custom native code to Capacitor projects.